 Formula E is a great cure for F1 withdrawal

-Enter , the all-electric racing series and is , the same body that oversees F1.
+Enter Formula E, the all-electric racing series that began in 2014 and is governed by the FIA, the same body that oversees F1.
 The first two rounds took place at the end of January in Saudi Arabia, offering two full E-Prix races in one weekend.
 I had never watched Formula E before that weekend, but I was so starved for racing I gave it a shot.
 Turns out, I’ve been missing a unique racing series full of entertaining quirks.

 It’s a bit weird